The tallest man-made structure in your state

 South Dakota: CenturyLink Tower, Sioux Falls

 One of the smallest man-made structures on this list is the CenturyLink Tower.
-Still, it marks South Dakota’s tallest of its kind at a height of 174 feet (53m).
-This unassuming office block has just 11 storeys and has a brown façade with dark-tinted wraparound windows.
-It’s always been named after the company housed there, so in previous years it has also been known as the US West Tower and Qwest Tower.
+Still, it's South Dakota's biggest building at a height of 174 feet.
+This unassuming office block has just 11 stories and boasts a brown façade with dark-tinted wraparound windows.
+It’s always been named after the company it's housed, so in previous years it's been known as the US West Tower and Qwest Tower.

 Regrothenberger/Wikimedia/CC BY 3.0